feilipu/NASCOM_BASIC_4.7/README.md

 Your program (the one that you're doing all this for) needs to start in RAM located somewhere.

-If you're using the RC2014 or YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
+If you're using the YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
 In the YAZ180 the area between `0x2000` and `0x2FFF` is reserved for system calls, buffers, and stack space.
 For the RC2014 the area from `0x8000` is reserved for these uses.

 In the YAZ180 32kB Basic, the area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.